carverdo/dcleaner/README.md

 `run.py` creates the app (heavily calling on `app\__init__`).

 ## app
-there are two main blueprint areas: `main` and `main2` each of which gets paired with the app as part of `create_app`.
+there are two main blueprint areas: `log_auth` and `proj` each of which gets paired with the app as part of `create_app`.

-`main` holds a user login system (since every project will need something similar).
+`log_auth` holds a user login system (since every project will need something similar).
-`main2` is empty, waiting to be populated for each user-case.
+`proj` is empty, waiting to be populated for each user-case.
 Contains static and templates (see below)... more to follow.

 `templates and static/css`